 Read this post about how to get a Vietnam SIM card

-Vietnamese is probably one of the most hospitable and warm people I have encountered in my life.
-When I was living in the north of Vietnam, a local family invited me to live with them for a month, no questions asked, they provided me with my own room and fed me for the whole time I was with them.
+Vietnamese are some of the most hospitable and warmest people I have encountered in my life.
+When I was living in the north of Vietnam, a local family even invited me to live with them for a month, no questions asked!
+They provided me with my own room and fed me for the whole time I was with them.

 RELATED POST: Dress code in Vietnam

-The expat community in Vietnam is massive and is very helpful.
-I moved to Ho Chi Minh City, the expat community is where I started to build a network of friends or simply finding answers to my everyday questions about getting around and finding everything in the country.
+When I moved to Ho Chi Minh City, the expat community is where I started to build a network of friends and simply finding answers to my everyday questions about getting around and finding everything in the country.

 Both Hanoi and Ho Chi Minh City have a huge expat base, while in smaller cities like Hoi An and Da Nang, I’m 100% sure you will find them too.
-There are a surprisingly number of long term expats in the country, from travelers who fell in love with Vietnam and just stayed to travelers who fell in love with Vietnamese people, got married, and stayed.
+There are a surprisingly number of long term expats in the country, from travelers who fell in love with Vietnam and just stayed to travelers who fell in love with Vietnamese people, got married, and also stayed.

-In the last few years, together with the booming number of expats in Vietnam, this brought a great improvement in health care in the country.
+In the last few years, together with the booming number of expats in Vietnam, there has been a great improvement in health care in the country.

 Many doctors in these hospitals are foreigners who studied and are practising in a western standard.
 Many international hospitals hire staffs and doctors that can communicate well with expats and locals offering large language options.